XodoDocs/itext-legacy-tmc-techblog/html2pdf/tagmapping.md

 After processing the child tags, PDFHTML will apply the CSS to the iText Layout object.
 This is done through CSS Appliers.
 4. Return to the parent layout object
 The Layout object is now complete.
 It contains its child elements and its CSS is also applied.
 This object will now be returned to its parent tag for further handling.

-TODO use example to demonstrate the 4 steps.
-Possibly use flow created by Samuel, the stack diagram.

 ### ITagWorkers and ITagWorkerFactory